sin5678/inav_cn_wiki/iNav-setup-checklist.md

 ## 5. Set your TX midpoints
 Set trim on your TX to zero.
 Use subtrim to adjust your TX midpoints to be precisely 1500 when Roll/Pitch/Yaw sticks are centered.

+## 6. Tune your copter's Pitch/Roll/Yaw/Level PIDs
+TODO.
+This section should cover general tuning as well as software filters for acc and gyri

-## 6. Trim copter to level flight
+## 7. Trim copter to level flight
 DO NOT USE TRIM the copter to level flight on your transmitter.
 Use board alignment settings or accelerometer trim stick combos.

-## 7. Determine and set hover throttle
+## 8. Determine and set hover throttle
 Use blackbox or Configurator to figure out throttle stick position when your copter is hovering.
 Set **nav_mc_hover_thr** CLI variable to that value.

-## 8. Setup and verify failsafe on TX and iNav
+## 9. Setup and verify failsafe on TX and iNav
 TODO: We need a thorough guide covering possible scenarios (TX + iNav, TX only, iNav only), guide how to setup failsafe in iNav properly.